adamllryan/notes/CSE3461 - Wired Networks/01_introduction.md

 # Internet
 The internet consists of billions of connected computing devices.
-Essentially, it is a *network of network*s and is loosely hierarchical.
+Essentially, it is a *network of networks* and is loosely hierarchical.
 It's built out of hosts (end systems) and clients (users).

 The internet relies on **packet switches** to forward packets or chunks of data.
 We call [[Router|routers]] and [[06_link_layer#Switches|switches]] to relay these packets between systems.
 We have divided the internet into a public internet and private intranet.